-Join Scott Hirsch for an in-depth discussion in this video What you need to know before watching this course, part of Up and Running with Pro Tools.
+Join Scott Hirsch for an in-depth discussion in this video What you need to know before watching this course, part of Learning Pro Tools.

 Avid, the maker of Pro Tools, has adopted the phrase: “Industry standard” for a good reason.
 It’s largely true.
 Now, with the release of Pro Tools 12, Avid is poised to expand on this kind of collaborative thinking, because Pro Tools 12 implements something called ‘Avid Cloud Collaboration’ for connecting and working with other musicians over the internet within software of Pro Tools 12.
 Pro Tools 12 also offers flexible licensing options and this makes start-up costs a little easier for everybody.